Codeeteam/Snippets/README.md

-# FC-Snippets for Sublime Text editor
+# Snippets for Sublime Text editor
 Snippets for developers working in web development